Denmark Open: India’s Kidambi Srikanth wins first match on badminton return

-India’s Kidambi Srikanth dished out a dominating show to beat England’s Toby Penty in straight games in his opening match at the Denmark Open, which marked the resumption of international badminton after seven months.
+On his return to competitive action, India’s Kidambi Srikanth registered a straight-games against England’s Toby Penty at the Denmark Open, which marked the resumption of international badminton after seven months.

 The former world No 1 beat Penty 21-12 21-18 in 37 minutes, as the sport finally got going after the long coronavirus-forced hiatus.